-Per New Jersey State law, a course in physical education is required of all students for each year they are enrolled in high school.
-Physical education offers each student a variety of co-educational activities during the four terms of the school year.
+Per New Jersey State law, a course in Physical Education is required of all students for each year they are enrolled in high school.
+Physical Education offers each student a variety of co-educational activities during the school year.
 Progression in skill level and knowledge of physical activities will be emphasized beginning with the freshman year and continuing through the senior year.
-A selection of team sports, individual and dual sports, dance and gymnastics is offered.
+A selection of team sports, individual and dual sports, and dance is offered.
 A major focus of all classes will be physical fitness for a healthy life.
-Each term in Physical Education is a separate course worth 1.25 credits.
-Students will be required to earn a total 3.75 credits per year in grades 9 through 12 (total 15 credits).
+Safety is of prime concern in all units.